-Career Center Rd (1-5, 75-76): This combination of segments makes up a north-south improvement that will extend from Main Street NW (IL-102) to 9000N Rd, one mile west of U.S. 45/52.
-Development has occurred near the southern portion of this roadway and future development will make this an important future corridor.
-This project is also an important regional north-south connection now that the Bourbonnais Parkway widening project and I-57 interchange have been constructed.
+Career Center Rd (1-5, 75-76): This combination of segments makes up a north-south improvement that will extend from Main Street NW (IL-102) to 9000N Road, one mile west of U.S. Route 45/52.
+Development has occurred near the south portion of this roadway and future development will make this an important future corridor.
+This project also is an important regional north-south connection now that the Bourbonnais Parkway widening project and I-57 interchange have been constructed.

-1000E Rd (6-8): The improvements to 1000E Rd will provide an alternative to I-57 for north-south travel between 5000N Rd and 9000N Rd.
-East-west freight traffic between U.S. 45/52 and IL-50 need local access to the new interchange.
+1000E Rd (6-8): The improvements to 1000E will provide an alternative to I-57 for north-south travel between 5000N Road and 9000N Road.
+East-west freight traffic between U.S. Route 45/52 and IL-50 need local access to the new interchange.

-Hobbie Ave (9): Hobbie Ave is a north-south truck-friendly corridor that connects IL-17 to IL-50.
+Hobbie Ave (9): Hobbie Avenue is a north-south truck-friendly corridor that connects IL-17 to IL-50.
 This project was identified in the previous LRTP as a priority and is part of the fiscally constrained plan.
-This project would see Hobbie Ave become a three-lane road with bike lanes and would benefit the movement of freight and enhance safety.
+This project would see Hobbie Avenue become a three-lane road with bike lanes and would benefit the movement of freight and enhance safety.